 I voice some scepticism as to the potential for any tech ‘solutions’ to love or desire to be anything other than experienced as simulacra.
 Bown responds: I don’t think that tech will act as successful replacements for ‘real’ sex, shall we say.
 It’s more that, even if they only perform 40% of that function, that’s still an enormous amount of power.
 I don’t think that they’re always simulacra, necessarily.
 And even if it’s just a simulacrum, it can still have an enormous impact on your life.
 The difference between real and digital there isn’t an issue that has to be solved.

 He still holds an optimism from the early days of the utopian internet, where it was imagined that it would usher in a new age of a digital commons for everyone everywhere.
 His optimism is also visible in Dream Lovers, which presents a series of intriguing alternative applications to current technology.
 One is reappropriating the Fitbit to track workers’ health while at work and holding employers accountable for the negative health consequences of the tasks they get their employees to do or how they treat them.

 Despite the popular imagination about what revolutions entail, most major changes to everyday life take place slowly and may not even be perceived.
 We may wake up and find ourselves living in the smart city of the future, unaware of how our desires have changed over time.
 A quote in Dream Lovers from Georges Perec is a poetic reminder to always be aware of the everyday and to remain critical of it:

-At the heart of Dream Lovers is the imperative for us to engage with the technologies and systems which we are constantly becoming habituated with.
+At the heart of Dream Lovers is the imperative for us to engage with the technologies and systems with which we are constantly becoming habituated.